-Emily Dickinson's poetic prowess has been understood as the product of a reclusive lifestyle for the past one hundred and fifty years.
+Emily Dickinson's poetic prowess has been understood as the product of her reclusive lifestyle for the past one hundred and fifty years.
 Dickinson witnessed the shaping of a country during the turmoil of the Civil War and the assassination of Lincoln.
-But unlike her contemporary, Walt Whitman, who became the mouthpiece for a kinetic city overflowing with new immigrant life, Dickinson wrote poems that reflected her own circumstances, the solitary spaces of her own mind.
+But, unlike her contemporary Walt Whitman, who became the mouthpiece for a kinetic city overflowing with new immigrant life, Dickinson wrote poems that reflected her own circumstances, the solitary spaces of her own mind.

 The portrayal of Emily Dickinson in most American classrooms is a grim one – the anti-social Dickinson sat in her room for most of her life, writing poems with strange grammatical impulses and macabre subject matter seemingly from another world.

 The sheer volume of her work attests to this theory.
 Over the course of her lifetime Dickinson wrote almost 2,000 poems and countless letters.
 The perception of Emily Dickinson as the lone literary wolf of Amherst has gone unchallenged.
 Dickinson has no living descendants and her place in the canon of New England literature has long been cemented.

 What new research could possibly rock Dickinson scholarship after practically every stone of her life had been turned?
 It was a small fact that seemingly had no immediate connection to Dickinson’s poetry: Emily Dickinson shared her kitchen with an Irish immigrant for the last 17 years of her life.

 Dickinson wrote on whatever she could – a chocolate wrapper, old shopping lists – all while baking for her family’s household alongside Tipperary-born Margaret Maher.
 That relationship was all but forgotten until Aífe Murray came across a picture in the library that inspired over ten years of art, poetry, education and research.